 Baking Soda and Lemon: Baking soda and lemon juice form carbon dioxide, which is a natural digestive aid.
 You'll find complete relief with this terrific gas and bloating remedy in about 20 minutes.

 Simply squeeze the juice of one lemon or 20 ml of lemon juice into a half filled glass of filtered water then add a teaspoon of baking soda.
 After the “fizz” has gone fill the rest of the glass with water, mix again then drink.
 For even better results we recommend you combine this remedy with apple cider vinegar.
-Not only does this help to alleviate digestion and trapped gas problems, it helps to increase your body’s pH level, which is absolutely crucial for your overall health and longevity!
+Not only does this help to alleviate digestion and trapped stomach gas problems, it helps to increase your body’s pH level, which is absolutely crucial for your overall health and longevity!

 Peppermint: There are three ways you can use peppermint as a flatulence remedy.
-The first is to add some fresh leaves to a cup or pot of boiling water (peppermint can be easily grown in your own garden).
+The first is to add some fresh leaves to a cup or pot of boiling water (peppermint can be easily grown in your garden).
 Let it sit then slowly drink two to three times a day.
 Or, mix in two drops of peppermint oil in half a cup of cool water and drink twice daily.
 Alternatively, you can simply go the easy way and take the peppermint capsules instead.

 Natural Remedy for Gas #7:

-Cinnamon: The good thing about cinnamon is it gives you immediate relief from your gastric problems, particularly trapped stomach gas.
+Cinnamon: The good thing about cinnamon is it gives you immediate relief from your gastric problems, particularly trapped stomach gas and bloating.
 Simply warm up a cup of whey or soy milk and add a teaspoon of Ceylon cinnamon (do not use the cheap cassia cinnamon), along with a teaspoon of honey.
 Let it sit for 5 minutes then reheat nice and hot and slowly drink.
-You'll find this home remedy doesn't just stop your immediate flatulence problem either, it helps to prevent further occurrences in the future as well.
+You'll find this remedy doesn't just stop your immediate flatulence problem either, it helps to prevent further unwanted occurrences in the future as well.
 Pregnant women should not have more than half a teaspoon of cinnamon a day so reduce the amount to suit in this case.
 Breast feeding mothers can safely have one teaspoon (or more) per day.

 Home Remedy for Gas #8: